-3. know what to bring
+3. Know what to bring to your PICC placement

 Your doctor should share these details in your prep appointment, but you’ll want to keep a few things in mind when getting ready for your PICC placement procedure.
 First, wear comfortable clothes, especially a top that is loose and can be easily removed with one hand.
 You will feel awkward and swollen after the procedure.
-Rest easier knowing you can get into PJ’s without complication.
+Rest easier knowing you can get into PJs without complication.

 Secondly, have PICC line covers ready to go — a comfortable protective sleeve (like the PICCPerfect PICC Line Cover here) not only keeps your tender skin feeling more comfortable, it also keeps everything covered up and securely in place; this will help reduce complications like infection, dislodgement, and unplanned dressing changes.
-The hospital will typically provide something to temporarily cover your PICC line, but bringing a PICC line cover gives you the opportunity to ask the nurse questions about how to use it.
+The hospital will typically provide something to temporarily cover your PICC line, but bringing a PICC line cover allows you to ask the nurse questions about how to use it.
 You may also want to ask your doctor ahead of time if they prescribe PICCPerfect Pro sleeves — if so, you can get them covered by insurance!

 Finally, bring with you the confidence to speak up during the procedure!
 The radiologist (or whoever places your catheter) will check in periodically, and they want to know how you’re feeling — honestly.
 For example, numbing the arm can take longer for some patients than others.
 If they ask you if your arm is numb, be honest!
 The procedure should be painless, but only you can know how it feels.
 If you start to feel pain, discomfort, or anxiety at any time, don’t hesitate to tell your team.
 They can make it feel better, but only if they know something’s wrong.

 The initial procedure may feel daunting, but it really only takes about 20 minutes to insert a catheter.
 You’ll want to make sure that you have enough support in place once you get home.
 Your arm will be numb at first, and then sore and swollen for a few days.
 You may need to spend time icing the area and won’t be able to use your arm fully right away.
 You will also need to meet with your home care nurse for dressing changes and to learn how to take care of your PICC line.
 Add to all of this the emotions that can come from receiving new medical devices and treatments… all in all, it’s going to be a weird week.
 Well in advance, reach out for support.
 If you can, take time off from work, school, or other regular activities.
 Find extra help with childcare or pets.
-Ask someone if they can come over to help with meal prep or to just talk when you feel emotionally vulnerable.
+Ask someone if they can come over to help with meal prep or just talk when you feel emotionally vulnerable.
 Learn about how to manage pain if it does pop up.
 As much of this that you can get lined up in advance, the less stressful your first week will feel.

 After that, when your swelling and soreness are gone, you feel more comfortable with your PICC line, and you’ve processed some emotions, you can ease back into your usual routine.
 But the more support you set up for the first week, the quicker you will return to normal life.
 And yes, you can still live a normal life with a PICC!
-This is just a step your body needs to get the right treatment and find healing ♡
+This is just a step your body needs to get the right treatment and find healing. ♡